 - 657-5.24(155A) Denial of registration.
 The board may deny an application for registration as a pharmacy support person for any violation of the laws of this state, another state, or the United States relating to prescription drugs, controlled substances, or nonprescription drugs or for any violation of Iowa Code chapter 124, 124B, 126, 147, 155A, or 205 or any rule of the board.
 [ARC 8673B, IAB 4/7/10, effective 6/1/10; ARC 3857C, IAB 6/20/18, effective 7/25/18] - 657-5.25(147,155A) Unethical conduct or practice.
-Violation by a pharmacy support person of any of the provisions of this rule shall constitute unethical conduct or practice and may be grounds for disciplinary action as provided in rule 657-5.26(155A). - 5.25(1) Misrepresentative deeds.
+Violation by a pharmacy support person of any of the provisions of this rule shall constitute unethical conduct or practice and may be grounds for disciplinary action as provided in rule 657-5.27(155A). - 5.25(1) Misrepresentative deeds.
 A pharmacy support person shall not make any statement tending to deceive, misrepresent or mislead anyone, or be a party to or an accessory to any fraudulent or deceitful practice or transaction in pharmacy or in the operation or conduct of a pharmacy. - 5.25(2) Confidentiality.
 In the absence of express consent from the patient or order or direction of a court, except where the best interests of the patient require, a pharmacy support person shall not divulge or reveal to any person other than the patient or the patient's authorized representative, the prescriber or other licensed practitioner then caring for the patient, a licensed pharmacist, or a person duly authorized by law to receive such information the contents of any prescription or the therapeutic effect thereof or the nature of professional pharmaceutical services rendered to a patient; the nature, extent, or degree of illness suffered by any patient; or any medical information furnished by the prescriber. - 5.25(3) Discrimination.
 It is unethical for a pharmacy support person to unlawfully discriminate between patients or groups of patients for reasons of religion, race, creed, color, sex, sexual orientation, gender identity, age, national origin, or disease state when providing pharmaceutical services. - 5.25(4) Unethical conduct or behavior.
 A pharmacy support person shall not exhibit unethical behavior in connection with the pharmacy support person's pharmacy employment.
 Unethical behavior shall include, but is not limited to, the following acts: verbal abuse, coercion, intimidation, harassment, sexual advances, threats, degradation of character, indecent or obscene conduct, and theft.
-[ARC 8673B, IAB 4/7/10, effective 6/1/10]
+[ARC 8673B, IAB 4/7/10, effective 6/1/10; ARC 5543C, IAB 4/7/21, effective 5/12/21] - 657-5.26(155A) Reporting discipline and criminal convictions.
+A registered pharmacy support person shall provide to the board written notice of and unredacted documents related to any disciplinary or enforcement action imposed by any licensing agency or regulatory authority on any license or registration held by the registered pharmacy support person no later than 30 days after the final action.
+Discipline may include, but is not limited to, fine or civil penalty, citation or reprimand, probationary period, suspension, revocation, and voluntary surrender.
+A registered pharmacy support person shall provide written notice and unredacted documents to the board of any criminal conviction that is related to the practice of pharmacy or controlled substances no later than 30 days after the conviction.
+The term "criminal conviction" includes instances when the judgment of conviction or sentence is deferred.

-657-5.26(155A) Discipline of pharmacy support persons.
+657-5.27(155A) Discipline of pharmacy support persons.